 Proven Results

-• $8 million settlement - 2017 Eastern District of Virginia case
+• $8 million settlement - serious injury litigation in the Eastern District of Virginia

 Specialized Expertise